Remarks of AAFSW President Mette Beecroft at the December 14th “Century of Women in the Foreign Service” event.

 1986 – First School Summary information goes on microfiche to help people select a post.
 Much more information available now.
 We know much more about special education, boarding schools etc.

 Foreign Service families generally believe that giving their children a good education is extremely important.
 As for children with special needs, we are learning more and more how to meet these needs.
 While understanding that there are some real advantages to schooling overseas, there is also increasing pressure to provide quality education for all types of children who are overseas.
-Certainly both Overseas Schools and the Education Officer in the FLO are deeply involved in these efforts.
+Certainly both Overseas Schools and the Education Officer in the GCLO are deeply involved in these efforts.

 AAFSW and AFSA continue to cooperate in giving financial need and merit scholarships on an annual basis.

 In the early days some people laughed at you when you said that you wanted to put mental and physical health on the same par.
 Many were simply too embarrassed to discuss it.